Extraction rules

 Examples:

-const message = 'This is extracted'
+const message = 'This is NOT extracted' // it's not inside a function

 function foo() { // extracted const extracted = 'Hello!' const nonExtracted = '-starts with non letter'}